jaswantjayacumaar/Cognizant-AI-Internship/README.md

-# Cognizant Artificial Intelligence Virtual Experience (via Forage)
+# Cognizant Artificial Intelligence Virtual Experience

-## 🚀 Cognizant Artificial Intelligence Virtual Experience

 This virtual experience introduced participants to real-world tasks performed by Cognizant’s AI & Analytics team.
 It covered the complete data science workflow from exploratory analysis to model deployment.